20+ Best Passive Income Ideas from Millionaires

 Historically index funds always outperform actively managed mutual funds.
 There is risk in anything you do when it comes to investing, but history has shown if the index has gone down, it will go back up.

 This is a big part of the reason my girl Firecracker was able to retire at 31 with a million dollar portfolio.
-You can see the full interview here.
+You can see the full interview with Kristy here.

 Acorns is a neat way to start micro-investing.
 It rounds up your purchases to the nearest dollar and invests the difference on your behalf.